simonw/datasette-auth-existing-cookies/README.md

 It is up to you to program the login endpoint such that it is not vulnerable to an [Unvalidated redirect vulnerability](https://cheatsheetseries.owasp.org/cheatsheets/Unvalidated_Redirects_and_Forwards_Cheat_Sheet.html).

 One way to do this is by verifying that the URL passed to `?next=` is a URL that belongs to a trusted website.
+Django's own login view [does this](https://github.com/django/django/blob/50cf183d219face91822c75fa0a15fe2fe3cb32d/django/contrib/auth/views.py#L69-L80) by verifying that the URL hostname is on an approved list.

 Another way to do this is to use the `next_secret` configuration parameter to set a signing secret for that URL.
 This signing secret will be used to construct a `?next_sig=` signed token using the Python [itsdangerous](https://pythonhosted.org/itsdangerous/) module, like this: